Christ Enthroned (Moskos)

-Christ Enthroned was a tempera painting created by Elias Moskos.
-Moskos was a representative of the Late Cretan School.
+Christ Enthroned is a tempera painting by Elias Moskos, a representative of the Late Cretan School.
 The artist was also associated with the Heptanese School due to his migration to Zakinthos and the transition of his painting style.
 Moskos also taught painting.
 Most of his students became church committee members.
 Church committees were responsible for commissioning paintings.
 He was active from 1645 to 1687 on the islands of Crete, Zakynthos, and Kefalonia.
 Fifty-two of his works survived, over half of them were signed.
 Two other painters named Moskos were active during the same period Ioannis Moskos and Leos Moskos.

 Christ Enthroned was a popular theme among Italian and Greek Byzantine painters.
 The subject has been depicted since the inception of the new religion.
 The figure was usually painted in the apse of Byzantine churches.
 The Cretan School adopted the style.
 Angelos Akotantos painted one of the earliest signed works in the 1400s.
 His icon was the framework for later painters of the maniera greca.
 Moskos painted his own version and significantly refined it.
 Emmanuel Tzanes painted his own version around the same period.
 The Moskos version is located at the Icon Museum in Recklinghausen, Germany.
 It was formerly part of the Minken Collection in London.